 Want to know what we really think about participation in shared governance?
 Read the blog on Nurse.com, Shared Governance Really Thrives When Nurses Step Up and Participate.

-Did you know that the Index of Professional Nursing Governance and the Index of Professional Governance , the only reliable, validated instruments for measuring shared governance, are now available in a shortened form of only 50 items, still representing the original six subscales?
-It has been translated into Arabic, Chinese, Korean, French, German, Portuguese, English (UK version), Finnish, and Thai.
-Go to the INPG/IPG Guidelines to find out how you can measure shared governance in your organization and document your journey for Magnet and Pathways designations.
+Did you know that the Index of Professional Nursing Governance and the Index of Professional Governance , the only reliable, validated instruments for measuring shared governance, are now available in shortened forms?
+They are available in Arabic, Chinese, Korean, French, German, Portuguese, English (American and UK versions), Finnish, Thai, and Turkish.
+Go to the INPG/IPG Guidelines begin to document your shared governance journey for Magnet and Pathways designations.
 You can evaluate how well your councils function as well with our new survey instrument, Council Health.
 Any of these instruments are free to researchers and students.

 Did you know that more than 100 citations and abstracts are available in our shared governance articles database now?

 Have information relevant to shared governance and the empowerment of healthcare professionals you’d like to have posted on our website?
 Let us know.
 The Forum is constantly revising its list of SG Hospitals Online.
-King Hussein Cancer Center, Amman, Jordan; Beaumont Royal Oak, Royal Oak, MI; and Chilton Hospital, Pompton Plains, NJ were the most recently added.
 Send a request to determine your organization’s eligibility for this prestigious, but free listing.